mlange-42/chrono-photo/docs/options.md

 #### `--wait`

-_Optional._ Switch keep the terminal open and wait for user key press.
+_Optional._ Switch to keep the terminal open and wait for user key press.
 Useful when running a `.bat`, `.sh` or `.chrono` file by double click, to let the user check for errors.